centreon/centreon-documentation/versioned_docs/version-24.04/integrations/data-analytics/sc-elastic-events.md

 > The event format configuration file must be readable by the centreon-broker user

-To learn more about custom event format and templating file, head over the following **[documentation](https://github.com/centreon/centreon-stream-connector-scripts/blob/master/modules/docs/templating.md#templating-documentation)**.
+To learn more about custom event formats and templating files, read this **[documentation](https://github.com/centreon/centreon-stream-connector-scripts/blob/master/modules/docs/templating.md#templating-documentation)**.

-## Curl commands
+## Curl commands: testing the stream connector

-Here is the list of all the curl commands that are used by the stream connector.

-### Send events
+### Sending events

+If you want to test that events are sent to Elasticsearch correctly:

+1. Log in to the server that you configured to send events to Elasticsearch (your central server, a remote server or a poller).
+2. Run the following command:

 ```shell
 curl -u elastic:centreon-es-passwd --header 'content-type: application/json'  -X POST "<elastic_url>/_bulk" --data-binary '{"index":{"_index":"<elastic_index_status>"}}